maaretp/talks/talk_process_compliance_story_case.md

-# A Process / Compliancy Story, Case of an Organization
+# Process / Compliancy Story, Case of an Organization

 *Length: 45 minutes*